 Sing more powerfully in three easy steps!

-You’re tried pushing, you’ve tried releasing, you might have even tried yelling a little bit – none of these things gave you the vocal POWER you were looking for, right?
-That’s because the singing mechanism is somewhat a ‘dance’ between the three ‘main’ singing muscles, and requires solid control and release of many others as you sing throughout your full range.
+You’re tried pushing, you’ve tried releasing, hell, you might have even tried yelling a little bit – none of these things gave you the vocal POWER you were looking for, right?
+That’s because the singing mechanism is somewhat a ‘dance’ between the three ‘main’ singing muscles and your two main vocal registers that requires coordination as you sing throughout your full range.

 Where does power come from?
 Lets rephrase that – what do YOU think ‘power’ is in a singing voice?
-I bet if you asked five different people in the room across from yours what they though ‘vocal power’ was, you’d get a different answer from each, each one likely more vague than the last.
-This is how we’re going to streamline your technique to power up your voice!
+I bet if you asked five different people what they though ‘vocal power’ was, you’d get a different answer from each, each one likely more vague than the last.
+It’s important to understand what ‘power’ is in a singing voice before we can learn how to strengthen our voices.
+Let’s streamline your technique so we can power up your voice!

 Resonance is power.

-You’ve got that right, everything from grit, to vibrato, to your high range, to LOUD volume, to vocal tone – all require resonance, and depend on how well you control and place your resonance to achieve these desired techniques and effects.
+You’ve got that right, everything from grit, to vibrato, to your high range, to LOUD volume, to vocal tone – all require resonance, and depends on how well you control and place your resonance to achieve these desired techniques and effects.
 If you can place your resonance correctly and use the right vowel sound, your voice will ECHO with all the power and projection you could ever need – with surprisingly little effort.
+Placing your resonance so that you can vibrate in the most efficient way with very little effort while allowing a powerfully resonant sound is the key to consistent power in your singing voice.

 Step #2 – Breath support (aka compression)